 How pandemic forced a massive remote work experiment

 Let’s start with remote work which a great number of us were faced with during the lockdown and are still working from home now.

 In many companies where it used to be unthinkable that a team could work remotely, this suddenly became a daily routine.
 Of course, while companies in the high-tech industries have undergone this evolution more quickly, for the more “old-fashioned” ones it has proved to be a much bigger problem.
 For many, however, this change has been positive.

-It turned out that dispersed teams can continue to stay in touch with each other, work equally or more efficiently, while employee satisfaction and involvement have increased.
-People started going back to small hometowns where they could still work for their companies.
+It turned out that dispersed teams span boundaries (like virtual teams or cross-functional teams) and can continue to stay in touch with each other, and work equally or more efficiently.
+At the same time, employee satisfaction and involvement have increased.
+People started returning to small hometowns where they could still work for their companies.